Open Hearts & Open Minds

 • Dr. Bonnie Feola, pediatrician and Rowland Hall parent, and Dr. Matt Wooley from the University of Utah’s Neuropsychiatric Institute spoke on a panel following a showing of the documentary Screenagers

-• Felicity Fouche, Rowland Hall parent, on living under Apartheid in South Africa
+• Felicity Fouche, Rowland Hall parent, on living under apartheid in South Africa

 • Alex Gardner ’07, Rowland Hall trustee and alumni chair, and a development officer for the University of Utah’s David Eccles School of Business, on the university’s Lassonde Entrepreneur Institute